gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Clear-AIPAuthentication.md

 - Unified labeling client: [More information about the Reset Settings option](https://docs.microsoft.com/information-protection/rms-client/clientv2-admin-guide#more-information-about-the-reset-settings-option)

-    Files in %LocalAppData%\Microsoft\MSIP\AppDetails are not deleted if you authenticate by using a token from Azure AD when you run Set-AIPAuthentication.
+    For the unified labeling client, files in %LocalAppData%\Microsoft\MSIP\AppDetails are not deleted if you authenticate by using a token from Azure AD when you run Set-AIPAuthentication.

 In addition, for both clients, all Rights Management templates from the %LocalAppData%\Microsoft\MSIPC\msip folder are deleted for the current user.